project-codeflare/mlbatch/CODEFLARE.md

 ```sh
 kubectl describe appwrapper wrapped-pod
 ```
-Kueue creates and maintains a companion `workload` object for each workload it manages.
+Kueue creates and maintains a companion `Workload` object for each workload it manages.
 Further details about the AppWrapper condition such as Kueue's rationale for evicting the workload may be obtained by accessing this companion
 object: